insideout/ai/_posts/_archive/2020-02-01-how-aws-is-delivering-innovation-in-a-box-for-startups.md

 ---
 category: news
 title: "How AWS is delivering innovation in a box for startups"
-excerpt: "Karza also uses Amazon Rekognition, an image and scene identification service, to improve the efficiency of the due-diligence process.
-All of these pre-tuned services, says Manaktala, is hugely popular among startups.
-“If a company doesn’t have access ..."
+excerpt: "Textract eliminated all of those cumbersome processes in one fell swoop and drastically reduced the manual intervention at Karza,” elaborates Manaktala.
+Karza also uses Amazon Rekognition, an image and scene identification service, to improve the efficiency of the due-diligence process.
+All of these pre-tuned services, says Manaktala ..."
 publishedDateTime: 2020-02-01T04:28:00Z
 webUrl: "https://www.moneycontrol.com/news/technology/fintech-how-amazon-is-delivering-innovation-in-a-box-for-startups-4882671.html"
 ampWebUrl: "https://www.moneycontrol.com/news/technology/fintech-how-amazon-is-delivering-innovation-in-a-box-for-startups-4882671.html/amp"